-As indicated in the introduction, Hybrid Coupling stands for the combined $\,$ use of flow-based and ATC constraints in one single allocation mechanism.
+As indicated in the introduction, Hybrid Coupling stands for the combined use of flow-based and ATC constraints in one single allocation mechanism.
 There are two types of hybrid coupling: Standard Hybrid Coupling (SHC) and Advanced Hybrid Coupling (AHC).
 The difference between those two approaches is highlighted in this section.

 Let us consider our example AC transmission line, with a capacity of 500 MW, as introduced above.
 In a SHC approach, the DC line receives a "priority access" to the AC grid.
-Simply put: the DC line can transport 1000 MW (it's full capacity) in both directions, and may use $25\% \pm 1000 = \pm 250$ MW on the AC transmission line.
-Under the SHC approach, this capacity is reserved to facilitate the flows on the CCR Hansa DC interconnector and cannot be used by other market transactions ("what is used by one cannot be used by another").
-This is different under the AHC approach, where all capacity on the AC transmission line is available to be shared among the grid users in the most optimal way.
+Simply put: based on the forecasted exchange over DC line (for example: +1000 MW), capacity of the AC transmission (25% \ +1000 = +250 MW) line is reserved to facilitate that exchange.
+Hence based on this forecasted operating point capacity for the AC grid users in the given CCR is reduced in one direction and increased in the opposite ("what is used by one cannot be used by another").
+This is different under the AHC approach, where full capacity on the AC transmission line (in both directions) is available to be shared among the grid users in the most optimal way.
 This is depicted in Figure 12.